4xx404/GlassFrog/README.md

 Link Crawling Keyword Search & Information Gathering Tool

 # How GlassFrog Works
 GlassFrog takes a Base URL which it uses to collect all existing links on the Base URL's webpage.
 While collecting links, it scans each page for the keyword & as well as searching for other data types based on patterns in strings.
-GlassFrog will shift through various html tag types searching for useful data.
+GlassFrog will shift through various predefined **HTML Tags** searching for useful data.

 # Requirements
 All Python3 dependencies are in Core/requirements.txt & are automatically installed when running setup.